 What if you only need to update the name of one folder or server for all the link locations?

-A new script has been created on drscripto that does a similar job, only much faster.
+A new script has been created on drscripto.com that does a similar job, only much faster.
 It’s called the Indesign Search and Replace Link Paths script.
 It’s like this script only it’s designed to change the file paths of your existing links.
 For example, if you change the name of the server where you keep all your work, all your Indesign links will become missing.
 The script can rename all the link paths from the old place to the new place.
-For this script to work however, the folder hierarchy must be the same in the new place so that the files get relinked.
+It can also be used to update to differently named versions of your files.
 Get more details from here.